ccurto/n5-graphs-package/README.md

 4. Makefiles

 	The makefiles make_n5_digraphs.m, make_n5_mECs.m, and make_n5_X0_eps0_51_delta1_76.m are scripts that generate the .mat files n5_digraphs.mat, n5_mECs.mat, and n5_X0_eps0_51_delta1_76.mat, respectively.
 A user who already has the .mat files need not use these makefiles, but they serve as a textual reference.

+Created by Carina Curto and Katherine Morrison (PIs) in collaboration with Caitlyn Parmelee, Sumita Garai, and Joshua Paik.
+August 16, 2020.